apache/couchdb/README.md

   - ignore_errors - the call is wrapped into try/catch
   - concurrent - spawn a new process for every service provider
   - pipe - use output of one service provider as an input for the next one
-  - ignore_providers - do not fail if there are no providers for the service are available

 Notes: